 BUILDER’S EMPLOYEE PURCHASE

-• the current tenant purchases the property where the tenant has rented the property for at least six months immediately predating the sales contract.
-A lease or other written evidence to verify occupancy is required.
+• the current tenant purchases the Property where the tenant has rented the property for at least six months immediately predating the sales contract.
+A lease or other written evidence to verify tenancy and occupancy is required.

 For additional information see Handbook 4000.1 II.A.2.b.ii.(A) available at https://www.hud.gov/program_offices/administration/hudclips/handbooks/hsgh